hci-a-if-its-2019/assignment-1-hafidsb/README.md

 # Contextual Inquiry and Analysis
 ## Website Description
-Atari Best Electronics Website is a site that displays  information about their shop, "Atari Best Electronics", that is specializing in replacement parts and accessories for all consumer based atari game systems and atari computers.
+Atari Best Electronics Website is a website that displays information about their shop, "Atari Best Electronics", that is specializing in replacement parts and accessories for all consumer based atari game systems and atari computers.
 ## Instruction Script
 - Find the website’s contact information
 - Find the complete Atari catalogue in the website